Random models for singular SPDEs: The generalized (KPZ) equation

 Here again the two diagrams on the right hand side represent a double integral of the form \eqref{EqDoubleIntegral}.
 More generally mirror diagrams are defined in the obvious way from any connected finite graphs built with the bricks $\circ, , { \bullet}$ and the solid and dotted edges.
-We talk of a {\sl tree-like graph} if it corresponds to the quantity obtained by testing a polynomial function of the regularized noise against a test function $\varphi$.
-We call it `tree-like' rather than `tree' as is associated analytic object does not necessarily have a tree structure.
-As an example the following quantities are tree-like graphs
+We talk of a {\sl tree-like graph} if it corresponds to the quantity obtained by testing a polynomial functional of the regularized noise against a test function $\varphi$.
+We call it `tree-like' rather than `tree' as its associated analytic object does not necessarily have a tree structure.
+As an example, the following quantities are tree-like graphs

 On can define more generally tree-like graphs where each edge represents a kernel that may depend not only on the two integration variables associated with the vertices of the edge but also on the other integration variables.
-This is what happens when we replace a kernel by a Taylor remainder of that kernel based at some point different from the two vertices variables.
-The introduction here of the mirror graphs is motivated by the fact that for a tree-like graph $\tau$ with two noises one has
+This is what happens when we replace a kernel by a Taylor remainder of that kernel based at some point different from the two vertices variables corresponding to the edge associated with the kernel.
+This more general setting will be studied in Section \ref{SubsectionWorkhorse}.